BeanChain-Core/.github/profile/README.md

 ## Get Involved

 BeanChain is still early — but growing fast.
-We’re looking for:
+We’re building in the open and welcoming new contributors.

 **Technical Contributors:**
 - Core protocol developers